-There are a number of ways in which we are supporting survivors of human trafficking, and many of them are supported by volunteers.
+There are a number of ways in which we are supporting survivors of modern slavery and human trafficking, and in many of these programmes our specialist staff who deliver them are supported by volunteers.

 We are looking for people who are:

 - Passionate about supporting people to move towards a positive future

 - Willing to undertake a disclosure check and to receive Safeguarding and other relevant training

 - In sympathy with the aims and objectives of The Salvation Army